-Anyone hosting an event, raising funds for charity, or showcasing their work should consider creating a custom t-shirt.
+Anyone hosting an event, raising money for charity, or showcasing their work should consider creating a custom t-shirt.
 Not only are t-shirts a reliable crowd-pleaser, they’re also an effective way of promoting or marketing your cause!

 A perfectly designed t-shirt will provide you with continuous exposure for years to come!